RestorationsSOS.com - Fire and Water Damage Restoration

 Hoses & Filters

-Like with most appliances, washing machine problems often originate in the hose.
+Like with most appliances, washing machine problems often originate in the hoses.

 Preferably, there should be at least 4 inches of clearance between the water connection and the back of the washing machine.
-This space will help reducing the chances that the hose will kink and burst.
-Periodically check these hoses and replace them if fragile or old.
+This space will help reduce the chances that the hose will kink and burst.
+Periodically check these hoses and replace them if brittle or old.

 When replacing hoses, be sure to install new hose washers and consider installing longer-living steel-braided hoses.